-She is interested in supervising students in the fields of public art, archives and galleries, and art education in HE.
+She is interested in supervising students in the fields of public art, archives and galleries, artistic research, and education in HE.

 2016 “Reflecting on Practice: Artists’ Experiences in the Archives” in F. Foscarni, H. Macneil, G. Oliver & B. Mak (eds) Engaging with Archives and Records: Histories and Theories, London: Facet Publishing, pp.211-231 [ISBN: 9781783301584]

 2016 J.Taylor & S.Vaughan “A Different Practice?
 Professional Identity and Doctoral Education in Art & Design” in V. Staley (ed) International Perspectives on Designing Professional Practice Doctorates: Applying the Critical Friends Approach to the EdD and Beyond, Palgrave Macmillan, pp.126-141 [ISBN: 978-1137527059]

 2014 L.Hards, S.Vaughan & J. Williams 'Place-making and other purposes: public art on campus' in P.Temple (ed) The Physical University: Contours of space and place in higher education, Routledge International Studies in Higher Education series, Abingdon, pp.106-128 [ISBN: 978-0415662314]